aplteam/Cider/mkdocs/docs/api.md

     path←GetCiderGlobalConfigFilename

-Returns the path to Cider’s global configuration file.
+Returns the path to Cider’s global config file.

 ## :fontawesome-solid-code: GetCiderGlobalConfigHomeFolder

     path←GetCiderGlobalConfigHomeFolder

-Returns the path to the folder that contains Cider’s global configuration file.
+Returns the path to the parent folder of Cider’s global config file.

 On Windows, this is typically `C:/Users/<⎕AN>/.cider/config.json`